mtnrconcept/ai-chess-architect/docs/supabase-connectivity-troubleshooting.md

    - Execute `npx supabase --version` to ensure the Supabase CLI is installed.
 A valid version output indicates the binary is available locally, so connectivity is the primary blocker.

 3. **Retry the migration**
-   - After DNS connectivity is restored, rerun `npm run db:migrate` to verify that migrations can reach the database.
+   - After DNS connectivity is restored, rerun `pnpm run db:migrate` to verify that migrations can reach the database.

 ## Recommended mitigations